nrb2002/byui-cse340-starter/README.md

 5. Fill out the form accordingly.
 6. Click on "Create Database".

-# On pgAdmin side
+## On pgAdmin side

 7. Right-click on "Database > Create > Database".
 8. In the "General" tab, copy and paste the database name from render.com, and then save.
 9. Turn SSL option to "require".
-10. Execute SQL queries to create and populate tables.
+10. Execute SQL queries to create and populate relevant tables.